apotheon/fossgit/README.md

 ## Usage

+After installation, you can use this command to see documentation for command line usage and (optional) configuration:

+    $ fossgit -h

+### Basic Command Line

 With an open checkout of your Fossil repository:

     $ cd /path/to/open/fossil/checkout
     $ fossgit /path/to/git/repository

+### Config

+The following is just a basic introduction to FossGit configuration.
+See full config documentation via the command line tool's `-h` option.

 By placing a config file in the directory that will serve as your working directory while running `fossgit` (typically the root of your Fossil repository